danielmdavis/vibecamp-graph/README.md

 #### How

-This leaderboard is built on Nextjs, a full-stack SSR framework for React by Vercel.
+This leaderboard is built using TypeScript on Nextjs, a full-stack SSR framework for React by Vercel.
 Records are stored in Firebase.
 The data visualization library is Chart.js as heavily modified by custom and third party plugins.u

 #### Where